Analysis with QGIS: Congressional Gerrymandering?

 for some time by political geographers and others.
-What criteria should one use in assessing the shape Should districts be "compact" so as to keep all of a they impose "contiguity" so that all of their parts are Should districts be designed to include equal
+What criteria should one use in assessing the goodness Should districts be "compact" so as to keep all of a we require "contiguity" so that all of the parts of a district Should districts be designed to include equal